A Fast and Scalable Implementation Method for Competing Risks Data with the R Package fastcmprsk: Simulation studies

-\subsection{Comparison to the \pkg{crrp} package}
+\subsection{Comparison to the \CRANpkg{crrp} package}

-As mentioned in Section \ref{s3:pen}, \cite{fu2017penalized} provide an \proglang{R} package \pkg{crrp} for performing penalized Fine-Gray regression using the LASSO, SCAD, and MCP penalties.
-We compare the runtime between \code{fastCrrp} with the implementation in the \pkg{crrp} package.
+As mentioned in Section \ref{s3:pen}, \cite{fu2017penalized} provide an {R} package \CRANpkg{crrp} for performing penalized Fine-Gray regression using the LASSO, SCAD, and MCP penalties.
+We compare the runtime between \code{fastCrrp} with the implementation in the \CRANpkg{crrp} package.
 To level comparisons, we modify the source code in \code{crrp} so that the function only calculates the coefficient estimates and BIC score.
 We vary $n = 1000, 1500, \ldots, 4000$, fix $p = 100$, and employ a 25-value grid search for the tuning parameter.
 Figure 4 illustrates the computational advantage the \code{fastCrrp} function has over \code{crrp}.

-The computational performance of \code{crrp} (solid lines) increases quadratically while \code{fasrCrrp} (dashed lines) increases linearly, resulting in a 200 to 300-fold speed up in runtime when $n = 4000$.
-This, along with the previous section, strongly suggests that for large-scale competing risks datasets, analyses that may take several hours or days to perform using currently implemented methods are available within seconds or minutes using our forward-backward scan algorithm.
-We illustrate this in our real data analysis in the following section.
+{Similar to the unpenalized scenario}, the computational performance of \code{crrp} (solid lines) increases quadratically while \code{fasrCrrp} (dashed lines) increases linearly, resulting in a 200 to 300-fold speed up in runtime when $n = 4000$. {This, along with the previous section and a real data analysis conclusion in the following section, strongly suggests that for large-scale competing risks datasets (e.g. EHR databases), where the sample size can easily exceed tens to hundreds of thousands, analyses that may take several hours or days to perform using currently-implemented methods are available within seconds or minutes using our forward-backward scan algorithm.}